 CSIR-NBRI launches lotus flower with 108 petals

-Lucknow: The CSIR-National Botanical Research Institute has launched an improved variety of national flower Lotus with 108 petals called ‘Namoh 108’...
+The CSIR-National Botanical Research Institute has launched an improved variety of national flower Lotus with 108 petals called ‘Namoh 108’ at an event in Lucknow.

 Lucknow: The CSIR-National Botanical Research Institute has launched an improved variety of national flower Lotus with 108 petals called ‘Namoh 108’ at an event in Lucknow.